Do you remember the pictures that your books had when you were little? How important were they to you?

 Children’s illustrators don’t just make picture books. further are in high demand in other sectors as for example in toys, textile design, design of stationery products and a long etcetera.
 In the commercial sector, it is also essential to capture the child’s attention through striking images.

 Generally, brands tend to contact illustrators who have a very characteristic or defined style, although many of them prefer multidisciplinary artists, capable of adapting to different styles depending on the product.
-Whether you have your own style or not, the important thing is that it is something vocational And that you like what you do, thinking of creating beautiful works more than the final result of them, because that way you will enjoy the journey.
+Whether you have your own style or not, the important thing is that it is something vocational And that you like what you do, thinking about creating beautiful works more than the final result of them, because that way you will enjoy the journey.

 What are you waiting for to open your sketch pad and start painting at all hours?